Powerful and flexible

 Show off your work

 Need to discuss an idea without other apps getting in your way?
 Want to make a presentation of the prototype to your client?
-Full-screen presentation mode is one mouse click away.
+Full-screen presentation mode is one click away.
 Want to send around your wireframes and storyboards?
 Just export your wireframes to high-quality PDF, HTML or PNG and you are all set.
+Upload and share exported HTML online on WireframeSketcher servers (wiresketch.com).
 You can always print out your wireframes on paper and then discuss them with your clients face to face.

 High-quality PDF export